 Wood Pigeon diet and food

 The diet is mainly vegetable matter and including crops such as cabbage and other brassicas – hence why the species is often considered a pest.
-They also eat grain, seeds, shots, buds and berries – on the latter they will often feast on ivy berries in the autumn months.
+They also eat grain, seeds, shoots, buds and berries – on the latter they will often feast on ivy berries in the autumn months.
 At garden feeding stations, virtually any type of seed will be eaten if it’s on the ground, a ground tray or bird table.

 What should I feed Wood Pigeons?